lsst-dm/dm_dev_guide/services/lsst-login.rst

       HostName lsst-devl01.ncsa.illinois.edu
       # you may need to specify your NCSA username again
       User ncsausername
-      # when connecting to this internal host, tunnel/jump through a login node (using an alias you defined above)
+      # when connecting to this internal host, tunnel/jump through a login node (using the alias you defined above)
       ProxyJump lsst-login01
       # if you want to use your local Kerberos ticket to authenticate on the interior node, configure that:
       GSSAPIAuthentication yes